c128lib/Reference/MemoryMap.md

 ### $0200-$03FF: Kernal RAM and Free RAM
 The block of memory
-that extends from $0200 through $03FF contains important RAM vectors and routines, and is shared by all 16 of the computer's mem- ory banks.
-So this block of memory is always accessible to user- written programs, no matter which memory bank is active.
+that extends from $0200 through $03FF contains important RAM vectors and routines, and is shared by all 16 of the computer's memory banks.
+So this block of memory is always accessible to user-written programs, no matter which memory bank is active.

 See reference for [0200](0200) and [0300](0300).